Hitenze/pargemslr/README.md

 **INSTALLATION**

  * Package
    1. Edit makefile.in.
-Set the path of BLAS, LAPACK, and ParMETIS (using INT_64 for ParMETIS).
+Set the path of BLAS, LAPACK, and ParMETIS (please use INT_64 and FLOAT for ParMETIS by setting IDXTYPEWIDTH and REALTYPEWIDTH in parmetis/metis/include/metis.h to 64 and 32 respectively.
+If use INT_32 please compile with -DPARGEMSLR_INT32).
 Change compile options.
    2. Make the library with make command.

  * Tests
    1. Make the library.
    2. For sequential tests, go to folder TESTS/sequential.
-   3. For sequential tests, go to folder TESTS/parallel.
+   3. For parallel tests, go to folder TESTS/parallel.
    3. Make those tests with make command.

  * hypre Interface